OriginProtocol/origin/origin-docs/guides/getting_started/contributing.md

 - [Origin.js](https://github.com/OriginProtocol/origin/tree/master/origin-js#origin-js) - Solidity contracts and JavaScript API
 - [Origin DApp](https://github.com/OriginProtocol/origin/tree/master/origin-dapp#origin-dapp) - example React-powered decentralized application

+## Discord

+We work in public and our company Discord is open to all.
+If you have questions or need help getting started, our [Discord #engineering channel](https://www.originprotocol.com/discord) is the absoulute best place to get assistance from our team of engineers and developers.

+## Email

+You can also reach us by email at [support@originprotocol.com](mailto:support@originprotocol.com).

 ### Weekly Engineering Call

 We have an open weekly engineering call on Google Hangouts every Wednesday at 12:30 Pacific Time.
 [Add to Calendar](https://calendar.google.com/event?action=TEMPLATE&tmeid=YXBiOThhc2s3cnE4NGltMXFwbWhpY3ZpNm9fMjAxOTAxMDlUMjAzMDAwWiBtaWNhaEBvcmlnaW5wcm90b2NvbC5jb20&tmsrc=micah%40originprotocol.com&scp=ALL)